Introducing New Work by David Coggins

 Based in London, British artist Emily Buck studied History of Art at the Courtauld Institute of Art.
 She majored in the ancient world which influenced her desire to rethink and create classical forms with a contemporary, sensual, and feminine aesthetic.
 Emily creates elegant and unique hand-built ceramic stoneware sculptures, embodying the Female.
 The works in this series are named and inspired by the Greek goddesses.

-In October 2020, Emily has a solo exhibition as part of London Craft Week at celebrated fashion label Roksanda's flagship store in Mayfair.
+In October 2020, Emily had a solo exhibition as part of London Craft Week at celebrated fashion label Roksanda's flagship store in Mayfair.
+And in July 2021, Emily was featured in British Vogue.
 Forsyth is thrilled to be the first US gallery to represent Emily's beautiful work.

 We fell in love with Maggie Robertson’s ceramics when we first saw them at a local art show.
 Each of her pieces is hand-built and hand-painted in classic blue and white, and each is one of a kind.
 The Country Gentleman collection, inspired by British linen tea towels and old English ceramic mugs, depict a picturesque pastoral world of English hunt scenes and countryside living.
 Cool, one-of-a-kind pieces that feel like beautiful heirlooms.